 The National Electrical Code (NEC)

 The National Fire Protection Association (NFPA) established the National Electrical Code (NEC) as a standard for electrical safety in residential, commercial, and industrial buildings.
 As the national benchmark for the safe installation of electrical wiring and equipment, the American National Standards Institute (ANSI) also recognizes the NEC.
-This makes it the primary electrical code used in the United States, but it’s adoption has not been universal (see map).
+This makes it the primary electrical code used in the United States, but it’s adoption has not been universal (see map from ESFI.org).

 Canadian Electrical Code (CE)